lyteword/chspurgeon-tod/volume-3/psalm-72.md

 **Verse 15.** *Prayer also shall be made for him continually; and daily shall he be praised.* In all conquered countries, *two* things marked the subjection of the people:

-1\.Their money was stamped with the name of the conqueror.
+1\.
+Their money was stamped with the name of the conqueror.

-2\.They were obliged to pray for him in their acts of public worship. *Adam Clarke.*
+2\.
+They were obliged to pray for him in their acts of public worship. *Adam Clarke.*

 **Verse 16.** *An handful of corn in the earth upon the top of the mountains.* Not only would the soil be likely to lack depth of earth, but the seed itself would be apt to be blown away by the winds of heaven, or washed down by the teeming rain to the base beneath. *Peter Grant.* 1867.